 WHO urges countries to make containing coronavirus "highest priority"

-All countries should make containing the outbreak of COVID-19 their top priority, the World Health Organization (WHO) said on Friday.
-The U.N. agency stressed that fighting the epidemic requires countries to work together, and praised Iran for "switching on" to the coronavirus outbreak there and taking a fresh "all of government approach".
+All countries should make containing the outbreak of COVID-19 their top priority, the World Health Organization (WHO) said on Friday, pointing to Iran "national action plan" to combat one of the world's worst outbreaks after a slow start.
+The U.N. agency stressed that slowing down the epidemic allowed hospitals to prepare and saves lives, while warning that there was no evidence that spread would wane during the approaching summer months in the northern hemisphere.

+"We are now on the verge of reaching 100,000 confirmed cases," WHO Director General Tedros Adhanom Ghebreyesus told a daily news briefing. "(The epidemic) is geographically expanding and deeply concerning."
+"We are continuing to recommend that all countries make containment their highest priority," he added.
+"In a globalised world, the only option is to stand together."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)